dymmond/lilya/docs/en/docs/contrib/openapi.md

       { "name": "users" }
     ]
     ```
-  * Each endpoint’s metadata can specify one or more of these tags; UI groups ops under each tag.
+  * Each endpoint's metadata can specify one or more of these tags; UI groups ops under each tag.

 ---